munificent/craftinginterpreters/book/methods-and-initializers.md

 Any arguments passed to the class when we called it are still sitting on the stack above the instance.
-The new CallFrame for the `init()` method shares that stack window so those arguments implictly get forwarded to the initializer.
+The new CallFrame for the `init()` method shares that stack window, so those arguments implictly get forwarded to the initializer.

 Lox doesn't require a class to define an initializer.
 If omitted, the runtime simply returns the new uninitialized instance.
 However, if there is no `init()`